 - (1) The Faculty shall appoint at least two (2) supervisors for each candidate not later than two months after the registration of the candidate. - (2) The maximum number of supervisors for each candidate allowed by the faculty is three (3).
 For a candidate requiring more than three supervisors, the Department shall provide justification to the Faculty. - (3) The co-supervisor and/or consultant shall be appointed when required. - (4) A consultant shall be appointed for a candidate who undertakes part of his programme of study outside the University.
 The consultant shall be appointed not later than two months after the candidate has commenced training in the outside location.

-The title of the thesis for a candidate shall be submitted to the faculty for approval when the candidate has submitted the three months' notice of submission of the thesis.
+The title of the thesis for a candidate shall be submitted to the faculty for approval.